The Brain Tumor Sequence Registration (BraTS-Reg) Challenge: Establishing Correspondence Between Pre-Operative and Follow-up MRI Scans of Diffuse Glioma Patients: Quantitative Performance Evaluation and Ranking

-We have identified multiple follow-up scans for a subset of our subjects.
-For these, we plan to track landmarks across all appropriate follow-up scans and use these to perform additional meta-analysis, after the conclusion of the challenge.
-Specifically, we will use the additional scans to evaluate the consistency of the $MAE$ and $R$ metrics over time.
-This longitudinal consistency will not be incorporated in the ranking of the participating algorithms during the challenge.

-\subsection{Baseline Performance}
+\subsubsection{Baseline Performance}

-The baseline performance for registration between the given pre-operative baseline and follow-up scans will be provided using an affine registration.
-This decision is driven by the comparative analysis of various methods shown in \cite{han2018patient}, where based on the mean landmark error, every deformable registration method performs better than affine registration, but worse than human experts.
-So, only participating methods that outperform affine registration results would be considered for evaluation in the BraTS-Reg challenge.
+The baseline performance for registration between the given pre-operative baseline and follow-up scans was established using an affine registration.
+This decision was driven by the comparative analysis of various methods shown in \citep{han2018patient}, where every deformable registration method performed better than affine registration but worse than human experts.
+The baseline registration was performed using the default parameters of an affine ANTs registration (\href{https://github.com/ANTsX/ANTs/blob/master/Scripts/antsRegistrationSyN.sh}{affine baseline}).
+Participating methods that performed worse than the affine registration results were considered for the BraTS-Reg challenge, but were acknowledged to state this clearly in their manuscript.